consensusnetworks/token-starter/README.md

 # Token Starter

-Token Starter is a starter Nuxt app with Node utilities to deploy, inspect, send Ethereum tokens using [Hardhat](https://github.com/nomiclabs/hardhat) and [Ethers](https://github.com/ethers-io/ethers.js/).
+Token Starter is a boiler Nuxt app with Node utilities to deploy, inspect, send Ethereum tokens using [Hardhat](https://github.com/nomiclabs/hardhat) and [Ethers](https://github.com/ethers-io/ethers.js/).
 You can use it to connect to your Ethereum network and start deploying tokens as ERC-20 smart contracts.

 ## Prerequisites